The Top 10 Most Common Questions on Educator Contracts

 Please note that if such a policy change is made, the district may have questions about how to transition employees issued Chapter 21 contracts under a previous policy to a different employment arrangement.
 The district should contact its school attorney for guidance on this process.

-Q: How Do We End a Chapter 21 Contract?
+Q: How do we end a Chapter 21 contract?

-A: There are three types of Chapter 21 contracts—probationary, term, and continuing—and there are two primary ways to end a Chapter 21 contract—nonrenewal or termination.
+A: There are three types of Chapter 21 contracts — probationary, term, and continuing — and there are two primary ways to end a Chapter 21 contract — nonrenewal or termination.
 Nonrenewal is a decision by the board not to rehire an employee at the end of his or her current contract.
 The board can only nonrenew term contracts, and then only at the end of a contract term and only for reasons set forth in local policy.
 If the board does not give timely notice of proposed nonrenewal, the contract renews for the subsequent school year.
 Termination can occur in the following instances:

 At the end of a contract period for probationary contracts if, in the board’s judgment, the best interests of the district will be served by terminating the employment

-• At the end of a contract period for any contract type if the board declares a financial exigency that requires a reduction in personnel (though special hearing procedures are required); a reduction in force also may be grounds for mid-contract terminations for term contracts
+- At the end of a contract period for any contract type if the board declares a financial exigency that requires a reduction in personnel (though special hearing procedures are required); a reduction in force also may be grounds for mid-contract terminations for term contracts

-• At any time for any contract type for good cause
+- At any time for any contract type for good cause

 A: Written notice of proposed nonrenewal must be provided to the employee 10 calendar days before the last day of instruction through hand-delivery, or, if the employee is not present on the day delivery is attempted, the notice may be mailed by certified mail or express delivery service.
 The last instructional day is the last day students are in school and receiving instruction, which should be reflected on the district’s calendar.

 A: Termination of a contract during the school year due to the employee’s failure to obtain or renew certification does not require Chapter 21 due process and cannot be appealed to the Commissioner.
 However, the board must take formal action to void the contract.
-While a Chapter 21 hearing isn’t required, the employee does have a right to notice, an opportunity to present his or her argument to the board, and to a decision by the board on one of following actions they can take:
+While a Chapter 21 hearing isn’t required, the employee does have a right to notice, an opportunity to present his or her argument to the board, and to a decision by the board on one of the following actions they can take:

-• Terminate the employee
+- Terminate the employee

-• Suspend the employee with or without pay
+- Suspend the employee with or without pay

-• Retain the employee for the remainder of the school year on an at-will basis in a position that does not require a Chapter 21 contract
+- Retain the employee for the remainder of the school year on an at-will basis in a position that does not require a Chapter 21 contract

 The law provides a 10-day grace period for an employee to renew, extend, or otherwise validate his or her certificate or permit before a district terminates or suspends the employee for failure to renew or obtain certification.